-It is important however, that the work draws in the viewer to complete the visual process.
+“There should be an internal relationship between making a piece of art and the artist.
+It is important however, that the work draws in the viewer to complete this visual process."

 "Images need to emotionally engage both maker and viewer.”

 Current Professional Art Exhibits

-RAM's Wustum Museum of Fine Arts
+Wustum Museum of Art

 If interested in using an image, please contact the artist to make arrangements.